To view the Job Board Policy and Procedures, click here

 The Emmanuel College Application for Financial Aid (ECAFA) is the application for this scholarship and can be completed online through Net Partner here.

-This scholarship is renewable each year (up to four years) provided the recipient maintains a 2.00 cumulative grade point average (GPA) and enrolls full-time.
+This scholarship is renewable each year (up to four years) provided the recipient maintains at least a 2.5 cumulative grade point average (GPA) and enrolls full-time.

 This scholarship in combination with any other scholarships and grants cannot exceed the cost of tuition and resident housing.
 Funds will be adjusted accordingly.